• Skip to primary navigation

 3. Materials

-5. Is this a sensory activity?
+5. Are lemon boats a sensory activity?

 6. Don’t be in a rush to end the lemony water fun